 One of the biggest challenges to blogging is getting noticed.
 A successful blogger is read by thousands if not millions of readers.
-Traffic no only delivers readers it also delivers income as well as possible clients, if the reason you blog is a professional one.
+Traffic no only delivers readers it also delivers income as well as possible clients, if the reason your blog is a professional one.
 Another issue with blogging is identifying high exposure blogging sites and publishing on them as a guest blogger.
 This approach maximizes coverage and makes blogging a lucrative business when powered by understanding and experience.
-In fact, the reason you want to start off as a guest blogger while maintaining your blog site is to maximize on the efficiency of delivering readers from the vast exposure you receive when working as a guest blogger on successful high-reach sites.
+In fact, the reason you want to start off as a guest blogger while maintaining your blog site is to maximize the efficiency of delivering readers from the vast exposure you receive when working as a guest blogger on successful high-reach sites.

 How to maximize your Guest Blogging Exposure

 To fully comprehend the Guest Blogging approach, I decided to present a comprehensive overview of guest blogging, white hat(ing), and blog content efficiency.

 - Finding Successful Blog Sites

 - Social Networking

 Part 1: Setting Goals

 No matter what you want to write about, whether you want to focus on a specific niche area or write about everything, you must first set your goals and define your markets.
 The first rule of marketing is to understand what you are selling.
 After you have decided what you are selling, the second rule of marketing is to know how to sell.
 Knowing how to sell has two cores; the first is knowing the market you want to sell to, and the second is knowing how to reach the targeted market.
 The final rule of marketing is making the sale, or “closing the deal.”
 The third and final rule of marketing is being adaptable and evolve.
 Markets are never static; you must know where the flow is going and change your approach to meet the constant change in demand.